 Let nature do the work by allowing wild yeast and bacteria to get funky with foods and make things like cheese, Kombucha, and sourdough.
 The list is long there is a wide range of techniques.

 Final Thoughts – Can You Freeze Homemade Soup?

 It takes no special skill to preserve food only a little organization and preparation.
 So, find your favorite soup recipe and make use of those extra veggies hanging out in your fridge before they go bad.

 In the future, you will be grateful for the delicious and quick meal you preserved in the freezer.
-Especially yummy during a cold winter’s day.
-Especially when you would rather binge-watch your favorite show or keeping reading a great book.
+Especially yummy on a cold winter’s day.
+Especially when you would rather binge-watch your favorite show or keep reading a great book.
 You won’t have to make a fresh meal, defrosting a pre-prepared soup is the best.